From a young age, I knew I wanted to be a teacher.

 “Athens State definitely does a great job in helping educators be prepared.
 It’s not just going to class, doing course work, taking a test, and leaving; the professors at Athens State really take the time to tell you about their experiences, and it’s nice to have a view from someone who’s been on the inside, not just straight from a book.
 Looking back, I also loved the size of the classes, the one-on-one time with the teachers, as well as the flexibility.
 I loved that I got that intimate time with the teachers and my classmates.
 We all got to know each other, which made the whole experience more meaningful.
 Overall, I just feel like when I chose Athens State, I chose people who cared about me, who were going to help me get my degree, because it’s more than just a school.

 “Around Christmas time in 2014, I had just graduated, and I stepped into a leave of absence kindergarten class and was there for six months and had a wonderful time.
-At the end of that year, I waited around and received a couple of different offers from various schools, and by late summer, I received a call from the principle at Athens Bible saying that they had a 5th grade position open.
-I taught 5th and 6th grade history and grammar.
+At the end of that year, I waited around and received a couple of different offers from various schools, and by late summer, I received a call from the principal at Athens Bible saying that they had a 5th-grade position open.
+I taught 5th and 6th-grade history and grammar.

 When I chose Athens State, I chose people who cared about me, who were going to help me get my degree, because it’s more than just a school.